Introducing Databases and SQL

 Create and populate a database from a text file.

 Note: this should have been done by participants before the start of the workshop.

 To start, let’s orient ourselves in our project workflow.
 Previously, we used Excel and OpenRefine to go from messy, human created data to cleaned, computer-readable data.
 Now we’re going to move to the next piece of the data workflow, using the computer to read in our data, and then use it for analysis and visualization.

 SQL stands for Structured Query Language.
 SQL allows us to interact with relational databases through queries.
-These queries can allow you to perform a number of actions such as: insert, update and delete information in a database.
+These queries can allow you to perform a number of actions such as: insert, select, update and delete information in a database.

 The data we will be using is a time-series for a small mammal community in southern Arizona.
 This is part of a project studying the effects of rodents and ants on the plant community that has been running for almost 40 years.
 The rodents are sampled on a series of 24 plots, with different experimental manipulations controlling which rodents are allowed to access which plots.

 This is a real dataset that has been used in over 100 publications.
 We’ve simplified it for the workshop, but you can download the full dataset and work with it using exactly the same tools we’ll learn about today.